ATM: Reliability

-This said, not all errors are to the detriment of customers; there have been cases of machines giving out money without debiting the account, or giving out higher value notes as a result of incorrect denomination of banknote being loaded in the money cassettes.
-The result of receiving too much money may be influenced by the card holder agreement in place between the customer and the bank.
+This said, not all errors are to the detriment of customers; there have been cases of machines giving out money without debiting the account, or giving out higher-value notes as a result of incorrect denomination of banknote being loaded in the money cassettes.
+The result of receiving too much money may be influenced by the cardholder agreement in place between the customer and the bank.